GovTechSG/private-network/README.md

 added to the network via the use of additional contracts:

 - Joining the network: This will allow a truly private network where only approved nodes will even be able to join the network to receive gossip and transaction details.
-- Posting transactions: This will allow whitelisting of accounts that will be able to post transactions.
+- Posting transactions: This will allow white-listing of accounts that will be able to post transactions.
 This allows the creation of a "read-only" public network.
 Only privately approved members will be able to post transaction.
-- Zero gas price posting: If used with permissioned transaction posting, this allows the network to be rid of the "Ether" currency as a concept.
+- Zero gas price posting: If used with permission-less transaction posting, this allows the network to be rid of the "Ether" currency as a concept.